 California has declared a state of emergency as deadly wildfires are raging from Northern California’s wine country to the hills near Los Angeles.
 Three people have been killed, according to the California Department of Forestry & Fire Protection, and hundreds of thousands have been forced to leave behind their homes and businesses amid the blazes.
 Meanwhile, pre-planned power outages meant to reduce the risk of wildfire have left millions in the dark.

 The fast-moving nature of these fires is typical for the month of October.
 Though it may seem counterintuitive because of the cooler weather, October is the most dangerous month for California wildfires as dry vegetation and seasonal winds fuel speedy flames.

-“By the time you get to this season, right when you’re starting to anticipate some rain, it’s actually the most fire prone part of the year," said Max Moritz, a wildfire specialist at the University of California Cooperative Extension.
+“By the time you get to this season, right when you’re starting to anticipate some rain, it’s actually the most fire prone part of the year,” says Max Moritz, a wildfire specialist at UC Santa Barbara.